-The resort has expanded over the decades to incorporate four distinct ski areas – Aspen Mountain, Aspen Highlands, Buttermilk and Snowmass – all of which are accessible with one lift ticket (Aspen-Snowmass is an Ikon Pass destination).
+The resort has expanded over the decades to incorporate four distinct ski areas – Aspen Mountain, Aspen Highlands, Buttermilk and Snowmass – all of which are accessible with one lift ticket (Aspen-Snowmass is an Ikon Pass destination and Mountain Collective member).
 That’s 5,517 acres of skiable terrain, 336 trails and eight terrain parks, accessed by more than 40 lifts.

 First opened in 1947, Aspen Mountain is accessible right from downtown Aspen.
 Snowmass – the largest of the four resorts – has gentle, family-friendly runs, three terrain parks and a 22-foot high super-pipe.
 Aspen Highlands, just 3 miles from town, is home of the Highland Bowl, regarded as some of the most challenging skiing in Colorado.
 And Buttermilk, at the lowest elevation, has beginner-friendly slopes and a world-class terrain park that hosts the Winter X Games.
 All for areas are connected by a complimentary shuttle.

 Each ski area has a Ski & Snowboard School and an adaptive ski program, as well as equipment rental facilities.
 Although there is no night skiing, there is tubing, ice skating and an Alpine coaster for those wanting a choice of winter activities.
 Each resort has on-mountain dining, and many Aspen hotels offer stay-and-ski packages.